abdelazeem201/Introduction-to-System-on-Chip-Design-Online-Course/README.md

 # *Introduction-to-System-on-Chip-Design-Online-Course*

+The Internet of Things promises billions of devices endowed with processing, memory and communication capabilities.
+These processing nodes will be, in effect, simple Systems on Chips (SoCs) and will need to be inexpensive and able to operate under stringent performance, power and area constraints.
+This course focuses on building SoCs around Arm Cortex-M0 processors, perfectly suited for IoT needs.
+Using FPGAs as prototyping platforms, this course explores a typical SoC development process: from creating high level functional specifications to design, implementation and testing on real FPGA hardware using standard hardware description and software programming languages.

 # *Course Aim*
 *To develop Arm Cortex-M0 based SoCs, from creating high-level functional specifications to design, implementation and testing on FPGA platforms using standard hardware description and software programming languages*